 The Honor Code and Code of Responsibility govern the lottery process.
 Any attempt at cheating, lying or falsifying information will be treated as an Honor Code violation.
 The Residence Life Office treats each student with fairness and expects students to treat their peers fairly.

-All applications are submitted online, links to applications are sent out by Dean Jason Shaffer on a timely basis, approximately two weeks before they are due.
+All applications are submitted online, links to applications are sent out by Dean Jason Shaffer on a timely basis, approximately two weeks before they are due, via davidson.edu emails.
 Roommate matching and room selection happens online through the MyHousing system.
-Instructions on how to log in and use that system may be found on the Housing Selection Room Process instructions (PDF).
+Instructions for roommate matching are available online (PDF) and will be in Dean Shaffer's emails.

 The following will help ensure a successful lottery process: